iotaledger/bee-rfcs/text/0031-configuration.md

 - derive the following traits;
   - `Clone` to be able to provide ownership to different components;
   - `Serialize` if the configuration is expected to be updated and saved;
+- provide a `build` method that returns a new instance of the associated builder;
 - have the same fields with the same names, without `Option`, as the builder;
 - have no public fields;
 - provide setters/updaters only on fields that are expected to be updatable;